"But why should I?"

 2 Slides That are Ruining Your Damn PowerPoint Presentation

-You can start with checking if some of the valuable space in your presentation is not being occupied by these two trolls (oops… I mean slides).
+You can start with checking if some of the valuable space in your presentations is not being occupied by these two trolls (oops… I mean slides).

 1. “Agenda / Presentation Plan” slide